lf-lang/vscode-lingua-franca/CONTRIBUTING.md

 - `rust`.
 Rust versions preceding 1.76.0 are not guaranteed to work.
 See [this web page](https://www.rust-lang.org/tools/install) for instructions on installing Rust.
 - `npm`. `npm` versions preceding 10.4.0 are not guaranteed to work.
 We are currently using npm v18.17.0.

-Then, run the following command to install all necessary dependencies:
+Then, run the following command to install the required NPM packages:

 ```
 git clone --recurse-submodules git@github.com:lf-lang/vscode-lingua-franca.git \